python/devguide/developer-workflow/development-cycle.rst

 etc.).
 For both rules, only rare exceptions are accepted and **must** be discussed first.

-Back-porting changes reduces the risk of future conflicts.
+Backporting changes reduces the risk of future conflicts.
 For documentation, it increases the visibility of improvements, since most readers access the `stable documentation <https://docs.python.org/3/>`__ rather than the `development documentation <https://docs.python.org/dev/>`__.